Jensen-holm/statcast-era-pitches/README.md

 The `main.py` script updates each week during the MLB season, updating the [statcast-era-pitches HuggingFace Dataset](https://huggingface.co/datasets/Jensen-holm/statcast-era-pitches) so that you don't have to re scrape this data yourself.

+You can explore the entire dataset in your browser [at this link](https://huggingface.co/datasets/Jensen-holm/statcast-era-pitches/viewer/default/train)

 # Usage

 ***Pandas***